ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 ```
 Execute locally
 ```
-npm run development
+npm run dev
 ```

 # Deploy to Bluemix
 To be able to deploy to bluemix, you need an account.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/jbcodeforce/refarch-cognitive-conversation-broker)

-# contribute
+# Contribute
 We welcome your contribution.
 There are multiple ways to contribute: report bugs and improvement suggestion, improve documentation and contribute code.
 We really value contributions and to maximize the impact of code contributions we request that any contributions follow these guidelines
 * Please ensure you follow the coding standard and code formatting used throughout the existing code base